Okazari/wttj/README.md

 - Investigate on some typescript types issues.
 - Adds a routing library to both manage modals with a single instance and add deep-linking capabilities to the app (so that if user refresh it will re-open modal).
 - Small visual glitch with the "reveal on scroll" animation when reaching the very end of the list.
-- Deploy app on CleverCloud.
+- Deploy app on CleverCloud on each `main` branch push.